TakeLab/podium/docs/source/walkthrough.rst

 We have covered loading built-in datasets.
 However, it is often the case that you want to work on a dataset that you either constructed or we have not yet implemented the loading function for.
 If that dataset is in a simple tabular format, you can use :class:`podium.datasets.TabularDataset`.

 Let's take an example of a natural language inference (NLI) dataset.
 In NLI, datasets have two input fields: the `premise` and the `hypothesis` and a single, multi-class label.
-The first two rows of such a dataset written in comma-separated-values (`csv`) format could like as follows:
+The first two rows of such a dataset written in comma-separated-values (`csv`) format could look as follows:

 .. code-block:: rest